 Upon exercising the stock option, a non-CCPC employee will have incurred a taxable benefit and must include that in their taxable income.
 The amount of the benefit to be included is equal to the fair market value of the shares purchased minus the amount paid by the employee to the corporation for the shares, and minus the amount (if any) paid by the employee to acquire the stock options.

 Conversely, a CCPC employee does not have to include a benefit amount in their income when exercising their stock option.
 Instead, they only need to pay tax when they dispose of their shares for a gain, allowing them to defer tax until the disposition of their shares.

 Most other corporations make monthly tax installments and pay their remaining balances within two months after year-end.
-But CCPCs are eligible for quarterly installments and an extra month at year-end.
+But Canadian Controlled Private Corporations are eligible for quarterly installments and an extra month at year-end.
 To qualify, they need to be a CCPC for the entire tax year, claim the full small business deduction, and have a perfect tax payment record for the year.

-If you are planning to incorporate a Canadian business, a CCPC corporation could be the right choice.
+If you are planning to incorporate a company in Ontario or Canada, a Canadian Controlled Private Corporation could be the right choice.
 Even though it offers significant tax advantages, it’s advisable to review its nature and scope before making a choice.
-For more information and additional questions, please contact us.
+If you are looking for a tax accountant who can provide professional guidance on what structure is the right one for you, please contact us.